 Consider you run the popular Blueberry Lollipop Ice Cream Company, but you forgot to update your homepage title tag, so it simply says “Home.”

-Searchers for "Blueberry Lollipop Ice Cream" wouldn't recognize your search result, so Google would more than likely rewrite it.
+Searchers for “Blueberry Lollipop Ice Cream” wouldn’t recognize your search result, so Google would likely rewrite it.

 Blueberry Lollipop Ice Cream Company

-You can also use tools like Zyppy's Title Optimizer to identify missing relevant keywords for every page, as seen below.
+You can also use tools like the SiteSeer.io title optimizer to identify missing relevant keywords for every page, as seen below.

 Strategy: If Google is rewriting your title, check the top keywords users search to find the page, and be sure to include them in your title.

-Google calls it "keyword stuffing," but today, it goes far beyond that.
+Google calls it “keyword stuffing,” but it goes far beyond that today.

-"Stuffing" traditionally refers to cramming the keyword into a piece of text over and over again in ways that appear spammy.
+“Stuffing” traditionally refers to repeatedly cramming the keyword into a piece of text in ways that appear spammy.

-Now, Google is more likely to rewrite your title if you repeat even a single word.
+Now, Google is more likely to rewrite your title if you repeat a single word.

 Mattress Sale - Find Your Perfect Mattress - Mattress Discounters